Dentistry for Anxious Patients

 At SmileCOS Dentistry, we understand that some of our patients may not be comfortable in the dental chair.
 Some people experience anxiety associated with professional dental treatments, usually stemming from a fear of pain.
 If this sounds like you, then sedation dentistry may be able to help!

-We offer sedation dentistry because we want our patients to have the best possible experience at our office.
+Our team, including Andrew Miller, DDS and Francisco Darquea, DDS, offers sedation dentistry because we want our patients to have the best possible experience at our office.
 To provide more comfortable care and alleviate anxiety, we may recommend nitrous oxide, oral sedation, IV sedation, or in rare cases, general anesthesia.
 The type of sedation we recommend depends on the treatment you need and your level of anxiety.

 Who Qualifies for Sedation Dentistry?